 - Method: Instructors use eClass or another exam delivery method and use SEM to monitor the exam session.
 New in September 2020, SEM now features an option to deliver eClass quizzes in a forced-full screen mode.
 Any students navigating away from the exam-taking window are automatically flagged.
 For more information, please view this webinar demonstrating this SEM closed book set up for eClass quizzes.

-- Support: eClass exams and SEM are supported by the eClass team.
+- Support: eClass exams and SEM are supported by the eClass team; instructors can engage the team and sign up to have their exam validated.
 Other exam delivery methods are up to the instructor to support; SEM may be able to be used in these scenarios.

 -Costs: Charges may apply depending on the delivery method chosen by the instructor, but eClass and SEM are free.

 - Monitoring: Provides identity validation, monitoring/recording of the student’s physical environment, and lightweight monitoring/recording of the student's onscreen activity.
 Does not provide question security or full monitoring of the student’s computer activity.